nats-io/nats-streaming-server/README.md

 Usage: nats-streaming-server [options]

 Streaming Server Options:
     -cid, --cluster_id  <string>         Cluster ID (default: test-cluster) -st,  --store <string>               Store type: MEMORY|FILE|SQL (default: MEMORY) --dir <string>                 For FILE store type, this is the root directory -mc,  --max_channels <int>           Max number of channels (0 for unlimited) -msu, --max_subs <int>               Max number of subscriptions per channel (0 for unlimited) -mm,  --max_msgs <int>               Max number of messages per channel (0 for unlimited) -mb,  --max_bytes <size>             Max messages total size per channel (0 for unlimited) -ma,  --max_age <duration>           Max duration a message can be stored ("0s" for unlimited) -mi,  --max_inactivity <duration>    Max inactivity (no new message, no subscription) after which a channel can be garbage collected (0 for unlimited)
     -ns,  --nats_server <string>         Connect to this external NATS Server URL (embedded otherwise) -sc,  --stan_config <string>         Streaming server configuration file -hbi, --hb_interval <duration>       Interval at which server sends heartbeat to a client -hbt, --hb_timeout <duration>        How long server waits for a heartbeat response -hbf, --hb_fail_count <int>          Number of failed heartbeats before server closes the client connection --ft_group <string>            Name of the FT Group.
 A group can be 2 or more servers with a single active server and all sharing the same datastore
-    -sl,  --signal <signal>[=<pid>]   Send signal to nats-streaming-server process (stop, quit, reopen) --encrypt <bool>            Specify if server should use encryption at rest --encryption_key <sting>    Encryption Key.
+    -sl,  --signal <signal>[=<pid>]      Send signal to nats-streaming-server process (stop, quit, reopen) --encrypt <bool>               Specify if server should use encryption at rest --encryption_cipher <string>   Cipher to use for encryption.
+Currently support AES and CHAHA (ChaChaPoly).
+Defaults to AES
+          --encryption_key <sting>       Encryption Key.
 It is recommended to specify it through the NATS_STREAMING_ENCRYPTION_KEY environment variable instead

 Streaming Server Clustering Options:
     --clustered <bool>                   Run the server in a clustered configuration (default: false)